-Acacia ingramii is a tall, dense shrub or small tree that may reach a height of seven metres.
+Acacia ingramii is a tall, dense shrub or small tree that may reach a height of 7 metres.

-Phyllodes are linear, about 10 centimetres long with a small hook.
+Phyllodes are linear, to about 14 cm long by only 0.3 cm wide, with a small hook.
 They are said to carry two glands on the margin.
 One is near the base and the other about halfway along.
-Close examination of our specimen revealed a prominent basal gland on all phyllodes but no evidence of a second gland.
+(Close examination of our specimen revealed a prominent basal gland on all phyllodes but no evidence of a second gland).

 Acacia ingramii will light up your garden and can be cultivated as an eye-catching specimen plant.

 Not a lot is known about its cultivation potential and it is somewhat rare.
 However, plants may be able to be sourced in the Armidale-area of NSW and further afield.

 Likely a plant that can tolerate a cold climate and frost.